imagineLife/big-site/content/mongo/roles/cluster-admin.md

 This role has a **privilege on all dbs in the cluster**:
 - killCursors

 ## clusterManager
+This role can monitor and manage the cluster.
+This role is granted access to both the _local_ and _config_ databases.
+These dbs are used in replication (_local_) and sharding(_config_).

+#### On the Cluster
+- addShard
+- appendOplogNote
+- applicationMessage
+- cleanupOrphaned
+- flushRouterConfig
+- getDefaultRWConcern (New in version 4.4)
+- listSessions (New in version 3.6)
+- listShards
+- removeShard
+- replSetConfigure
+- replSetGetConfig
+- replSetGetStatus
+- replSetStateChange
+- resync
+- setDefaultRWConcern (New in version 4.4)
+- setFeatureCompatibilityVersion
+- setFreeMonitoring

 ## clusterMonitor
-This user has _read-only access_ to monitoring tools.
-This user has privileges across the cluster, on all dbs, and on particular dbs.
+This role has _read-only access_ to monitoring tools.
+This role has privileges across the cluster, on all dbs, and on particular dbs.

 #### On the Cluster
 - checkFreeMonitoringStatus
 - connPoolStats